-Six shot dead in ‘mass murder,’ Indianapolis police say
+Five shot dead in ‘mass murder,’ Indianapolis police say

-Six people, including a pregnant woman and her unborn child, died early Sunday in what Indianapolis authorities said was the largest mass casualty shooting in the city in more than a decade.
+Five people, including a pregnant woman whose unborn child also did not survive, died early Sunday in what Indianapolis authorities said was the largest mass casualty shooting in the city in more than a decade.

 Indianapolis Metropolitan Police Department officers responded to a call at about 4 a.m. in the city’s Northside neighborhood and found a boy who had been wounded.
 They went to a nearby home where they found five people who were dead.
 The boy was taken to a hospital and is expected to survive, authorities said.
 The identities of the victims were not made public.